-Arabic and Berber are the official languages in Morocco, but expats will find that French is more commonly used in business, and brushing up on their language skills will certainly help them make headway in communicating with the locals and reading road signage.
+Arabic and Berber are the official languages in Morocco.
+However, expats will find that French is more commonly used in business, and brushing up on their language skills will certainly help them make headway in communicating with the locals and reading road signage.

-Expats looking to work in Morocco may struggle to find a job there.
+Expats looking to work in Morocco may struggle to find a job.
 Tourism, traditionally a large industry in Morocco, has stagnated due to security concerns in the region.
-Otherwise, opportunities exist in the technology and business sectors, especially for multi-lingual expats.
-Many expats may also find employment teaching English.
+Otherwise, opportunities exist in the technology and business sectors, especially for multilingual expats.
+Many expats may also find employment in teaching English.

 Constantly being followed by hustlers offering directions or trying to sell various goods can be a problem in Morocco, especially for Western expats and women.
-However, this is more of an annoyance than it is dangerous and expats generally find Morocco to be a safe place.
+However, this is more of an annoyance than it is dangerous.
+Expats generally find Morocco to be a safe place.

 The cost of living in Morocco is relatively low, especially in comparison to Western Europe and North America.
 Property prices are incredibly reasonable, which is why most expats living in Morocco choose to buy a home rather than rent.
 As domestic help in Morocco is readily available and affordable, expats will find that they have more time for leisure activities.

-Expats are spoilt for choice when it comes to outdoor pursuits – hiking and biking in the Atlas Mountains and swimming in the Mediterranean are just a few of the exciting activities Morocco has to offer.
+Expats have plenty of options when it comes to outdoor pursuits – hiking and biking in the Atlas Mountains and swimming in the Mediterranean are just a few of the exciting activities Morocco has to offer.
 Food is also central to Moroccan culture and the country is a food lover’s dream.

 Ultimately, expats moving to Morocco should do so with a sense of adventure.
 For those that can overcome the language barriers and elements of culture shock, expat life in Morocco is a rewarding and enriching experience.